 Trendy Asheville, NC is known for its vibrant arts scene, complete with art galleries and an exciting culinary scene.
-But we were drawn to Asheville as a base for some amazing family friendly outdoor activities.
+But we were drawn to Asheville as a base for some amazing family friendly outdoor activities, in fact hiking is one of the best things to do near Asheville.
 Here is how we spent 3 days in Asheville with our kids (aged 3 & 5):

 Day 1 – Chimney Rock

 Chimney Rock State Park has a little bit of everything for a family that enjoys the outdoors.
 There’s plenty of hiking trails with varying lengths and difficulties, amazing viewpoints, a super high waterfall and even a live animal exhibit featuring the fauna which call the park home.

 Once you buy your ticket, you park your car and either hike to the top or wait for the shuttle bus.
 We always prefer to walk, so instead of taking the bus, we hiked up the Four Seasons Trail.
 This moderate trail winds through a beautiful deciduous forest on its way up the mountain.
 The trail is about 1.4 miles (2.3km) long and has a gradual uphill slope.
 There are a few spots where the trail becomes stairs and it becomes a bit of a workout.
 This is especially true at the end of the trail as it ends in one long uphill staircase.

 There was a park pamphlet at the trailhead with a scavenger hunt in it, so our daughter had fun trying to find all the items in it.
 This kept her interested and moving forward on the Four Seasons Trail, even though she was a little tired from a poor night’s sleep.